-A visual journal exploring the birds of Inwood and Northern Manhattanby Teri Tynes – amateur naturalist, photographer, and illustrator
+A visual journal exploring the birds of Inwood and Northern Manhattanby Teri Tynes – writer, photographer, and illustrator

 I moved to the Inwood neighborhood of Northern Manhattan in the late summer of 2013.
 I immediately fell for its wild beauty – the leafy forest of Inwood Hill Park, the rush of the Harlem River to meet the Hudson under the Henry Hudson Bridge, and the tides of the Salt Marsh.
 As a newcomer, I often felt that I had been shipwrecked on a remote island in the New World.